-In 2006 I bought a Honda CBR 600RR as my first motorcycle, a CBR 600RR which I rode on the street for a few years.
-I sold this bike when I got orders to Japan where I rode/ tracked a Honda supermoto.
-I learned so much from this 250cc motorcycle and in 2011 when I returned to the USA, I attended a track day event with NESBA.
-I was hooked that day, but knew I wanted more...I wanted to race.
+In 2006 I bought a Honda CBR 600RR as my first motorcycle.
+I rode this bike on the street for a two years, but sold this bike when I got orders to Japan.
+Overseas I rode and tracked a Honda supermoto and learned a great deal from this small 250cc motorcycle.
+In 2011 when I returned to the US, I attended a track day event with NESBA.
+I was hooked that day at the track, but knew I wanted more...I wanted to race.
 The next spring I immediately took a race school and attended my first race day with WERA in June 2012.
 Later that summer after a bad crash, breaking both wrists, a thumb, 2 metacarpals, and my arm, I attended STAR School and finished the season at Pittsburgh International Race complex and Summit Point Raceway with WERA.

-In 2013 I was able to qualify for a Kawasaki Racer rebate on a new ZX6R 636 and finished the 2013 season 3rd place overall in the B-Superstock and C-Superstock classes.
+In 2013 I was able to qualify for Kawasaki's "race rebate" on a new ZX6R 636 and finished the 2013 season 3rd place overall in the B-Superstock and C-Superstock classes.
 I was advanced to Expert status at the conclusion of the 2013 season.
 I continue to learn every time I am on the track and pass this knowledge on to new riders and racers who show interest in progressing in this amazing sport.
-2014 has been a tough season so far, but having the privilege to race with several AMA Pro riders.
+2014 was a tough season, but I learned a great deal having the privilege to race with several AMA Pro riders.
 In 2015 I will race as an Expert again with WERA.
 Additionally, I will be riding as a Control Rider with N2 Trackdays, giving me an opportunity to pass on my knowledge to new riders and racers.

 2013 was all about getting familiar with a new 2013 Kawasaki ZX6R after qualifying as 1 of 50 racers to receive a substantial race discount from Kawasaki Motor Corporation.